 The Company does not have any share option scheme or share plan in place.
-Instead, the Company's ultimate holding company, OCBC Bank, grants share awards pursuant to the OCBC Deferred Share Plan to selected senior executives of the Company, based on recommendations of the Board.
-The Company has ceased granting OCBC share options to eligible executives with effect from 2019 for their performance in the year ended 31 December 2018.
+Instead, the Company's ultimate holding company, Oversea-Chinese Banking Corporation Limited ("OCBC"), grants share awards pursuant to the OCBC Deferred Share Plan ("DSP") to selected senior executives of the Company, based on recommendations of the Board.
+The Company has ceased granting OCBC share options to eligible executives with effect from 2019.

 Details of the share options (granted previously) and the awards of deferred shares to the Company's eligible executives are disclosed in the Company's financial statements.
-Further details of the above share option scheme and deferred share plan of OCBC Bank are set out in the Company's financial statements and in OCBC Bank's Annual Report.
+Further details of the share option scheme and deferred share plan of OCBC are set out in the Company's financial statements and in OCBC's Annual Report.